SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

     This code writes the streaming device data in delta format to a folder named **iotdevicedata**.
 Because the path for the folder location in the **Tables** folder, a table will automatically be created for it.

-3. In a new code cell, add and run the following code:
+3. Add a new code cell, and run the following code:

     ```sql
    %%sql